ENG498-JCDD/Team3/src/snap-us-income-elig-fy20to26.md

   <div class="note">
     <p>
-      The graph above charts annual changes in the monthly gross income limit (to qualify for SNAP benefits) for a 4-person household over six consecutive fiscal years (October 1, 2019 to September 30, 2026).
+      The graph above charts annual changes in the monthly gross income limit (to qualify for SNAP benefits) for a 4-person household over six consecutive fiscal years (October 1, 2019 to September 30, 2026). [<i>Data from the USDA website.</i>]
     </p>
     <p>
       The monthly gross income limit is 130% of the poverty level.